StephanSST/chicken-farm/README.md

 ### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Messenger

 * Story: check logs, observer and service log twice
+* Story: write tests and mocks for mqtt client

+* Story: (done) remove Tinkerforge from Dockerfile
 * Story: (done) daily tare in the morning am 5 oclock
 * Story: (done) more unit tests
 * Story: (done) message when chicken leaves without an egg